w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 Rather, the entry would be rewritten to only include the most recent position:
 `congo=congosSecondPosition,rojo=rojosFirstPosition`

-Recommend APM/Tracer vendors and open source project teams register your name at [TraceState Registry](TRACE_STATE_REGISTRY.md) for `tracestate`, in order to avoid the conficts.
+APM/Tracer vendors and open source projects should register `tracestate` names in the [TraceState Registry](TRACE_STATE_REGISTRY.md).
+This helps avoid conflicts.

 **Limits:**
 Maximum length of a combined header MUST be less than 512 bytes.